cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 # Fully Upgraded

-The concept of résumés has evolved over time, reflecting changes in the job market and the expectations of employers.
-With the industrial revolution, there was a greater need for workers to present their skills and experience in a more formalized manner.
-People changed jobs more frequently, and the qualifications required for different roles became more specialized.
-Hence, résumés began to include more structured information about an individual’s work history and education.
-The rise of office jobs and corporate culture in the mid-20th century further solidified the importance of résumés.
-Employers began to expect well-organized résumés that clearly outlined an applicant's qualifications and experience.

-The world has changed fundamentally in the last decades.
+The world has changed fundamentally in the last decades, résumés included.

-Consider two people with the same grades and qualifications.
+Consider two computer science graduated with the same grades and qualifications.
 One of them applies for a job with a traditional résumé, showing a history of moving from company `X` to `Y` to `Z` every three to five years.
-The other has published research papers, been featured in local media, and has 100K followers.
+The other has published research papers, been featured in the local media, and has 100K followers on LinkedIn.
-Which one do you think has a better chance of getting the job?
+Which one do you think has a better chance of getting the greatest job?
 The answer, I believe, is the second person.
 The reason is not the number of followers but the original, valuable content that this person has proven to be able to create.
-This individual has already practiced and been validated in public.
+This individual has already shown her craft to the public, and others have validated its quality.

-The future could be digital engagement.
+The future of résumés, I believe, is personal branding at a global scale.

 So, in the near future, potential employers will likely want to see that the person they are considering for a position is actively engaging and creating in the increasingly valuable digital world.
-I think the single most valuable skill of the next two decades could be creating something original online.
+I think the single most valuable skill of the next two decades could be creating something original and useful online.

-Eventually, A public (online) body of work is replacing the traditional résumé.
+Eventually, a public body of work will certainly replace the traditional résumé.
 And I love that, because it's an evolution that effectively demonstrates actual skills and abilities.
+Are you ready for the upgrade?

 # External Resources